braunie999/NibbleNest/README.md

 # About the Project

-Nibble Nest is your go-to platform for effortless restaurant reservations, helping you discover and book the perfect spot to enjoy great food with friends and family—fast, easy, and hassle-free.
+Nibble Nest is an aspiring go-to platform for effortless restaurant reservations, helping you discover and book the perfect spot to enjoy great food with friends and family—fast, easy, and hassle-free.

 ## Restaurant Booking System